10 Surprising Ways You Can Stop Seasonal Allergies in Their Tracks

 Lose your extra pounds

-Obesity and being overweight have been linked to everything from heart disease to increased rates in cancer.
-Carrying extra pounds also makes it harder to breathe—a problem you don’t want when you’re suffering from allergies.
-More fat around your abdomen prevents your lungs from fully expanding and your diaphragm from moving downward, because they have to fight all that fat.
-In other words, you can’t get a good, deep breath.
+Obesity and being overweight have been linked to everything from heart disease to increased rates of cancer.
+Carrying extra pounds also makes it harder to breathe—a problem you don’t want when you have allergies.
+A 2016 study published in The Journal of Allergy and Clinical Immunology found a link between obesity levels and allergies.
+More fat around your abdomen prevents your lungs from fully expanding and your diaphragm from moving downward, so it's harder to get a good, deep breath.
 Losing weight will make getting the oxygen you need easier.
-Here’s how you can flatten your belly—without exercise.
+(Here's how you can flatten your belly—without exercise.)

-Every time you’re confronted with a stressor—whether a traffic jam, fire, or bounced check—your body releases a cascade of stress hormones.
+Every time you’re confronted with a stressor—whether a traffic jam, fire, or financial problem—your body releases a cascade of stress hormones.
 They, in turn, send a volley of signals to various parts of your body to prepare it for action.
+"When you are under stress, your body releases hormones and other chemicals, including histamine, the chemical that leads to allergy symptoms," explains Dr. Axelrod.
+"While stress doesn't actually cause allergies, it can make an allergic reaction worse by increasing the histamine in your body."
 If this happens day in and day out without physical release, stress can inflict its damage by affecting the very network that is supposed to guard your health: your immune system.
-A weakened immune system increases your chances of allergic reactions.
 Learning to control stress—or, at least, the way you react to stress—can help.
-Try these stress management tips to find the calm in your life.
+(Try these stress management tips to find the calm in your life.)

 Wash your hair